OpenDDS/OpenDDS/docs/devguide/run_time_configuration.rst

     The default is defined by the RTPS specification.
     This property can be used, for example, to specify use of a routed group address to provide a larger discovery scope.
     It can be modified by :prop:`[Customization]InteropMulticastOverride`.
+    It is the default host for :prop:`SpdpMulticastAddress` and :prop:`SedpMulticastAddress`.

   .. prop:: Ipv6DefaultMulticastGroup=<group_address>
     :default: ``ff03::1``

     IPv6-variant of :prop:`InteropMulticastOverride`.
+    It is the default host for :prop:`Ipv6SpdpMulticastAddress` and :prop:`Ipv6SedpMulticastAddress`.

   .. prop:: TTL=n
     :default: ``1`` (all data is restricted to the local network)